Free Shipping on all orders $50+

 Treatment

-This probably goes without saying, but stop using whatever is irritating your baby’s skin.
+This probably goes without saying, but stop using whatever is irritating your baby’s skin, and don’t feed them any food they’re allergic to.
 Keep in mind that it may be a few weeks until the area is totally clear.

 If you suspect the diaper, change the diaper brand.
 You might also consider an organic diaper wipe, free of preservatives.
 A topical barrier rash cream or a no-touch diaper cream, like our Diaper Rash Sprayable Cream, may also go a long way toward relief.